cloudify-cosmo/cloudify-manager-install/README.md

 the private and public IPs are required.
 Any other values you might wish to edit are set in [defaults.yaml](defaults.yaml).
 The format of the file is basic YAML format.
-10. To install the manager, execute  `cfy_install`.
+10. To install the manager, execute  `cfy_manager`.
 11. After the command has finished, you should have a working manager, with `cfy` installed for both the current user and `root`.